British Museum Department of Asia: China, South and South East Asia collection (including India)

-The China collection is one of the largest collections of Chinese historical artifacts in the Western world.
+The China collection is one of the largest collections of Chinese historical artefacts in the Western world.
 It focuses on porcelain, paintings, scripts and basic tools, with items ranging in date from the Neolithic era to the 20th century.
 One of the most important items is a collection of rare Buddhist paintings from Dunhuang.
 China was one of the first countries to use coins, and the museum also has a large collection of Chinese coins (housed in the Department of Coins and Medals).